 - 22 micrograms folate (5 percent DV)

-The amount of egg nutrition in the white vs yolk can vary quite a bit.
+The amount of egg nutrition in the white vs. yolk can vary quite a bit.
 In particular, egg whites are lower in calories and fat but are a good source of high-quality protein.
-However, the egg white nutrition profile contains a smaller range of micronutrients and is lower in certain vitamins and minerals, such as selenium.

-One large egg white contains the following nutrients:
+One large egg white provides the following nutrients:

 - 0.2 grams carbohydrate